 Within a Vault account, user can generate multiple wallets.
-All wallets follow bip39 standard for all coins with a 12 words mnemonic seed.
+Most supported blockchain wallets follow bip39 standard for all coins with a 12 words mnemonic seed.

 Each wallet has a master address using path m/49'/0'/0'/1 which is used for withdrawals and serves as an admin managed address.
-This address is the main hot wallet address which ultimately holds all the wallet funds
+This address is the main hot wallet.

 Sweeping is an advance feature used for multi address wallets used for businesses.
 When dealing with multiple addresses, sweeping balance to other addresses becomes crucial.
 Transactions in sub addresses can get swept to a the master hot wallet address or optionally to any address the wallet administrator wishes to send the funds.
 Vault provides a simple function to manage these transactions.

 The sweeping occurs with the minimum blockchain transaction fee.